gpratte/texastoc-v3-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 07-play-games
+## Current Branch: 08-clock-polling
-Played a game and checked the UI for anomalies.
-Changed the fields when showing the seating to match the fields returned by the server.
+Moved back to polling the clock instead of web socket communication.